Westchester County DUI Attorney

 - Jail time: DUI convictions in New York may include jail time.

 - License suspension: If you are convicted for a DUI, you will likely lose your license for a specified period.
-It is important to retain an attorney who knows how to best limit your exposure.
+It is important to retain a Westchester County DUI attorney who knows how to best limit your exposure.

 - Ignition interlock device (IID): In the majority of DUI cases in New York, under circumstances where a person is convicted, the accused is required to install an interlock device on any vehicle they own or have access to.
 It is critical the attorney understands, and has experience working with the rules relating to the interlock requirements.